Fasting and abstinence of the Coptic Orthodox Church: The Fast of the Advent

 The Nativity Fast (Advent or Winter Lent) is the 40 days preceding the Nativity of Jesus (Christmas) on 29 Koiak (January 7, which also falls on 28 Koiak in leap years).
 The 40 days correspond to the 40 days that Moses fasted on the mountain before receiving the Ten Commandments from God, which were at that time considered the word of God to his people.
 Thus, with Christ being the Word of God, the Christians fast those 40 days in preparation of receiving the Word of God in flesh at the Feast of the Nativity.

 An additional 3 days were added at the beginning of the 40 days of Advent during the 10th century to commemorate the three days that Copts fasted before God awarded them the miracle of moving the Mokattam, which lies within a suburb of Cairo, on the hands of Simon the Tanner during the rule of the Fatimid caliph al-Mu'izz li-Din Allah.
 Thus the fast of Advent begins on 16 Hathor (November 25, which also falls on 15 Hathor in leap years).
 The three added days are considered a separate fast rather than part of the fast of Advent.

 The Fast of Nineveh

 It commemorates the three days that the people of Nineveh fasted in repentance after Jonah's call for them to repent.
 For Christians, these three days are a direct parallel of and a prophecy about the three days that Christ spent in the tomb, just like the three days Jonah spent in the belly of the fish.
 The fast of Nineveh begins on a Monday, three weeks before the Monday that marks the beginning of Great Lent.

 This fast was borrowed from Syriac Christianity, as one of the Patriarchs of Alexandria of Syriac descent decided to adapt it for the Church of Alexandria.
-This fast is also observed by the Armenian Apostolic Church, Ethiopian Orthodox Tewahedo Church and the Church of the East.
+This fast is also observed by the Armenian Apostolic Church (Arajavorats fast), Ethiopian Orthodox Tewahedo Church and the Church of the East.